MicrosoftDocs/quantum-docs-pr/tutorial-template.md

  Provide as necessary:
      * Software versions of installations
      * Previous tutorials or knowledge
-     * Preparations such as creating a host project -->
+     * Preparations such as creating a host project (this can be a link to How to Create a Q# Project) -->

 ## Procedure_1 (Build the Scenario)